coretex-ai/coretexpylib/README.md

 - [Real-time Experiment Tracking](#coretex-experiment-tracking) - Real-time tracking of Run metrics, Artifacts, stdout and stderr, etc...
 - [Infrastructure Setup](#infrastructure-setup) - Connect your own on-premise machines, or use dynamically scalable cloud machines

-Coretex.ai helps you iterate faster and with more confidence.
+Coretex helps you iterate faster and with more confidence.
 You get reproducibility, scalability, transparency, and cost-effectiveness.

 ## Get started